codingPhuc/Learning_Programming_vault/book/review/ultra learning review.md

 The mathematician Paul Erdos was a heavy usre of  amthetamines to increase his capacity to  focus ,later however the effect only set him  back  a month .
 So how can some one like  Mary became able to focus under suck pressure  at the time ?
 How did Somerville become so good at focusing ?

-The author of the books felt procrasternated
+The author of the books felt procrastinated when ever he learn Chinese so he added that he will only quick after learning all the rules correctly , even thought it only took him about 20 s more to do fast card his focus when up

 - **Best Practices:**
 - **How to Apply This Principle:**